-There are a lot of things that goes into job application via email.
+There are a lot of things that go into a job application via email.
 These points will be discussed one after the other.

 Preparing the Documents